highofolly/shellboard/README.md

 * agrs (type: list) - Arguments to pass to the function.
 Initially None.
 #### Functions
 * Enable() - Activates the event.
+## Information
+If you need to contact me, this is my email - sw3atyspace@gmail.com.
+You can also subscribe to my [YouTube](https://www.youtube.com/channel/UCkAldFCFSeFz1h61lHv4t6Q) and join my [Discord Server](https://discord.gg/jchJKYqNmK) discord server -